Everybody is looking for the silver bullet. There isn’t one.

 LEARNING YOUR IDEAL CLIENT DEEPLY

-We’re going to find the group of people that we’re able to help most, and get in their heads so deep we could make decisions for them.
+We’re going to find the group of people that we’re able to help most, and get in their heads so deeply that we could make decisions for them.

 Your Ideal Client is the exact, one person that represents everything you want in a client.